Looking at Old Travel Pics Could Help Boost Happiness While Grounded by the Pandemic

 Try a change of scenery.
-“It really helps,” Chen tells me, on the phone from Vancouver, Wash.
+“It really helps,” Chen told me, on the phone from Vancouver, Wash.
 “By leaving your home to go somewhere — even hiking — that really helps.”

-For the study, a trip was defined as travelling 75 miles, or 120 kilometres, from home.
-But it didn’t have to be overnight, Chen notes.
+For the study, a trip was defined as travelling 75 miles (120 kilometres) from home.
+But it didn’t have to be overnight, Chen noted.
 “We want to stay in the bubble, but you have a road trip 75 miles — even 40 miles away — that helps,” he says.

 But what about when, under lockdown, curfew or stay-at-home orders, even that’s too far?

 As Chen explained, previous research has shown that, like the trip itself, looking at vacation pictures or video can make people happier.
 So, too, can the anticipation of a trip.

 “Studies show that — expectation is key here — people will have more happy feelings before the vacation, maybe two or three weeks before.
 Because they know it’s coming,” said Chen.

 Can planning a trip make us happier, too?

 It hasn’t been studied, but Chen said it’s a logical assumption.
 What he did know for sure is that looking leads to buying.
 “If people actually pay more attention to travel-related information or if they talk about that more frequently, that will make them travel more.
 That’s what I found.”